Here we comment on the energy efficiency status of sorting in some programming languages and recommend actions for improvments.

 Opportunities for enhancing the interface:

-Opportunity for enhancing the interface, all the following interfaces would benefit from cheaper boolean operators (e.g. LESS
+Opportunity for enhancing the interface, all the

-) instead of more expensive tri-boolean comparators:
+) instead of more expensive tri-Boolean

 The following languages benefit from improvements to the Java sorting library: